 Click I’m finished making changes.
 Notify the XBRC to force xBRC to synch its state with the database.

 Subway Diagram

-All actions on the subway diagram are performed from the Facility Designer page accessible from the Home page. a flexible way of creating a graphical representation of a wide range of facilities.
+All actions on the subway diagram are performed from the Facility Designer page accessible from the Home page.
+This page provides a flexible way of creating a graphical representation of a wide range of facilities.